 Participants were in agreement that having data security laws, “This is as critical as water” and therefore, called for the Data Protection Act and the Computer Misuse and Cybercrimes Act 2018 to be within the same jurisdiction.

-Further, calls were made to expedited a review of the 2014 National Cybersecurity strategy may be outdated given the rapid developments in the nature and profile of cyber threats.
+Further, calls were made to expedite a review of the 2014 National Cybersecurity strategy may be outdated given the rapid developments in the nature and profile of cyber threats.

-Grace Githaiga, Co-Convenor, KICTANet emphasised that cybersecurity is a role that cannot be left to the government alone, as all relevant stakeholders have a role to play based on their respective mandates.
-“Therefore, the development and implementation of policies, laws, and strategies on cybersecurity can only be effective when done through multistakeholder approaches,” she said adding that, “Some things just require awareness to the public.
+Grace Githaiga, Co-Convenor, KICTANet emphasized that cybersecurity is a role that cannot be left to the government alone, as all relevant stakeholders have a role to play based on their respective mandates.
+“Therefore, the development and implementation of policies, laws, and strategies on cybersecurity can only be effective when done through multistakeholder approaches,” she said adding, “Some things just require awareness to the public.
 And that is what we citizens can effectively play a role.”

-Mr. William K. Kisang, MP Marakwet West, and Chair of the National Assembly ICT Committee said they have prioritised data protection and critical infrastructure as issues to be addressed.
+Mr. William K. Kisang, MP Marakwet West, and Chair of the National Assembly ICT Committee said they have prioritized data protection and critical infrastructure as issues to be addressed.

 Kisang said the enforcement gap is largely being driven by the difficulties in being able to conduct investigations.
 “As we pass the law, those who prosecute, investigate are important stakeholders when it comes to technology and the need to have an effective mechanism in place to address emerging challenges,” he told the participants.

-Besides the quest for skills, capabilities required, Dr. Getao said “ The philosophical issues need discussion urgently.
+Besides the quest for skills and capabilities required, Dr. Getao said “ The philosophical issues need discussion urgently.
 We cannot just remain on the technical level which I think is happening.
 This has to do with training because computer scientists were never trained to think that way.
 So as we are training lawyers, we also need to train other players philosophically.
-It is not the technology aspect only, but also common values that are shared within a society.”
+It is not the technical aspect only, but also common values that are shared within a society.”